-To support our wider curriculum, we provide regular opportunities for parents and carers to come into school and work with their child, share their work and celebrate successes.
+To support our wider curriculum, we provide regular opportunities for parents and carers to come into school and share their child's work and celebrate successes.
 We keep parents informed and we meet regularly with them to ensure children's transition into school and through the EYFS is happy and allows them to reach their potential with the support needed.
-This includes transition days, nursery or home visits, stay and play sessions, parent workshops, teddy bears picnic, 2build a profile, learning journeys, wow moments, reports and parent consultations as well as more frequent informal communication to suit individual families.
+This includes transition days, nursery or home visits, stay and play sessions, parent workshops, teddy bears picnic, weekly class Dojo messages, reports and parent consultations as well as more frequent informal communication to suit individual families.